COURSE GUIDE

 Education

-Erika has worked in the education industry for over 15 years in a wide range of areas including early childhood education, primary and secondary schooling.
-She has taught in both remote and metropolitan schools, even teaching abroad for several years.
+Erika has worked in the education industry for over 20 years across a wide range of areas, including early childhood education, and primary and secondary schooling.
+She has taught in both remote and metropolitan schools, as well as overseas for several years.

-Erika holds a Bachelor of Science, Graduate Diploma of Education (Primary) and a Cert IV in Training and Assessment.
+Erika holds a Bachelor of Science, a Graduate Diploma of Education (Primary), and a Certificate IV in Training and Assessment.

-Over the past 10 years Erika has worked in the VET sector both in the classroom and online.
-She enjoys sharing her industry knowledge and experiences with students.
+For the past 15 years, Erika has worked in the VET sector, both in the classroom and online.
+She enjoys sharing her industry knowledge and experience with students.